-PLAN - We identify the barriers to learning, establish intended outcomes for the child and detail the specific additional support to be provided to enable the child to make progress.
+Learning support policy/ CT/JT 4 Reviewed: February 2021 Next review date: Sept 2023 PLAN - We identify the barriers to learning, establish intended outcomes for the child and detail the specific additional support to be provided to enable the child to make progress.
 It is at this stage that a child may be put on the SEN register.

 The SEN Register is a confidential document and the SENCO is responsible for keeping it up to date.
 It lists all SEND pupils in the school, stating what their special educational need is and what category it is in.
 It also has information about external agency reports.
 It states the level of support the pupil receives from The Learning Support Team and is updated frequently, as and when the data changes.
 All teachers are given a copy of the SEN Register.
-It is also available for all staff on the 'staff server' and we are working towards putting this information on 3sys in the near future.
+It is available for all staff on the 'staff server' and is also on 3sys for all staff to access.